magdakura/product-writing/README.md

 # Product Writing
-Here's where I house my product reflections and learnings, and where I break down products I love.
+Here's where I house my product reflections and learnings, and where I break down the products I love.